 Orchestrations: Synth/Conductor, Guitar, Reed

-*Can also be produced with Piano only
+*Can also be produced with a simplified Piano only version

 Print Edition – Beautifully bound scripts available at wholesale costs to sell in your lobby!